-The following outline describes the basic steps for conveying an easement to the Virginia Board of Historic Resources and is intended to be a summary overview.
-Please note that the timeline for donation of an easement may vary, but plan for a minimum of 12-18 months depending on the complexity of the project and applicable grant funding sources.
+The following outline describes the basic steps to convey an easement to the Virginia Board of Historic Resources and is intended to be a summary overview.
+Please note that the timeline for donation of an easement may vary, but plan for a minimum of 18 months depending on the complexity of the project and applicable grant funding sources.

-- 1. PLANNING AND GATHERING INFORMATION: Owner contacts VDHR Easement Program staff to request information and discuss the Easement Program and donation process.
+- 1. INFORMATION GATHERING: Owner contacts DHR Easement Program staff to request information and discuss the Easement Program and donation process.
 Staff conducts research to confirm the historic significance of the property and its eligibility for the Easement Program as well as identify associated conservation values.
-Staff provides owner an Easement Information Packet, the Easement Program Policies, and <a href="Easement Prog - 2.
+Staff provides owner an Easement Information Packet, the Easement Program Policies, and Easement Application Form.
+To determine whether an easement is a good fit for you and your property, DHR recommends that owners consult with an attorney who has experience with conservation easements. - 2.
 PRELIMINARY SITE VISIT (OPTIONAL): At staff discretion, a preliminary site visit may be made to discuss the program with a potential donor, review the standard easement template, and tour the property. - 3.
 EASEMENT APPLICATION FORM: Owner or designated representative submits completed, signed, and dated Easement Application Form and \$500.00 Application Fee at least thirty (30) calendar days prior to Easement Acceptance Committee meeting.
 Staff processes application and reviews all title documents and deeds, plat of boundary survey, leases, licenses or other rights held by third parties to access or use the property being offered for easement, copies of all liens and encumbrances, grant agreements and any associated review required pursuant to Section 106 of the National Historic Preservation Act, environmental site assessment (if applicable), and state and local planning documents to identify supporting policies and potential conflicts. - 4.
-EASEMENT ACCEPTANCE COMMITTEE REVIEW: Upon receipt of a completed Easement Application Form and application fee, staff will notify the owner and the easement offer will be placed on the next meeting agenda of the

-Easement Acceptance Committee ("EAC" or "Committee").
+EASEMENT ACCEPTANCE COMMITTEE REVIEW: Upon receipt of a completed Easement Application Form and application fee, staff will notify the owner and the easement offer will be placed on the next meeting agenda of - the Easement Acceptance Committee ("EAC" or "Committee").
 The Committee will review easement applications in a two-step process.
 A complete easement application will be presented to the EAC at the first meeting, during which the EAC will consider whether the property meets the threshold requirements for participation in the easement program as well as the historic significance and integrity of the property and its character defining architectural, archeological features and/or setting and landscape features.
-The Committee will also determine what additional information is required to fully evaluate the proposed easement; and what issues must be addressed in order to make a formal recommendation to the Board concerning acceptance of the easement.
+The Committee will also determine what additional information is required to fully evaluate the proposed easement; and what issues be addressed to make a formal must recommendation to the Board concerning acceptance of the easement.
 Following this first review by the EAC, Easement Program staff will advise the applicant of any determination made by the EAC.